lorenzo-cavazzi/bblab/docs/source/index.rst

 Function parameters
 ```````````````````
-The library should be flexible, and this means every function has a number of parameters.
+The library should be flexible, and this means every function has lots of parameters.
-The most relevant are defined as named argument, while all other are handled by the
+The most relevant are defined as named arguments, while all other are handled by the
 **kwargs argument.
 Please check single function descriptions to know the full list of available parameters.